cjohnsoncruz/dlx56_mPFC_1p_SohalLab/README.md

 - Git ignores outputs:
   - `results/` is ignored; commit only curated artifacts if necessary by moving/copying them outside `results/`.

-See `LICENSE` for the main project license
+See `LICENSE` for the main MIT license.